gruntwork-io/gruntwork-installer/README.md

 #### Authentication

-To install scripts and binaries from private Gruntwork repos, you must create a [GitHub access token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) and set it as the environment variable `GITHUB_OAUTH_TOKEN` so `gruntwork-install` can use it to access the repo:
+To install scripts and binaries from private GitHub repos, you must create a [GitHub access token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) and set it as the environment variable `GITHUB_OAUTH_TOKEN` so `gruntwork-install` can use it to access the repo: